Yoav666s/dnd-wiki/collections/_races/nornfeld/trifling.md

 You have resistance to fire damage.

 ## Infernal Invocations
 You know the [[Produce Flame]] cantrip.
 At 3rd level you can cast the [[Disguise Self]] once without expending a spell slot.
-At 5th level, you can cast the [[Invisibility]] spell once without expending a spell slot.
+At 5th level, you can cast the [[Invisibility]] spell once without expending a spell slot or requiring material components.
 Charisma is your spellcasting ability for these spells, and you regain all expended uses when you finish a long rest.

 ## Impish Invisibility
 As a bonus action, you can magically turn invisible until the start of your next turn or until you attack or until your concentration ends (as if you were concentrating on a spell).
 You can use this trait a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.